 Woluwe Saint Pierre/ Sint Pieters Woluwe

 This is often the choice of folk working at the European institutions, both for its proximity and upmarket housing.
 It is popular with expat families for its large, gardened houses, although a mix of apartments and townhouses exists also.
-It’s almost self-contained with its massive park, sports centre and public amenities.
-It’s also on the metro line 1B, giving easy public transport access.
+It is almost self-contained with its massive park, sports centre and public amenities.
+It is also on the metro line 1B, giving easy public transport access.

 Woluwe Saint Lambert/ Sint Lambrechts Woluwe

 Saint-Pierre’s next-door neighbour shares much the same attractions, including the huge Woluwe Shopping Centre.
-As it is a step further out from the centre, it begins to get even more suburban and green, and is within good striking distance of the airport and major international motorways.
+A step further out from the centre, it begins to get even more suburban and green, yet is within good distance to the airport and major international motorways.
 You will find varied shopping and plenty to do, including a swimming pool and ice-skating rink.